Hussein Onn

-Hussein bin Onn (حسين بن عون; 12 February 1922 – 29 May 1990) was a Malaysian lawyer and politician who served as the third prime minister of Malaysia from 1976 to 1981.
+Hussein bin Onn (حسين بن عون; 12 February 1922 – 29 May 1990) was a Malaysian lawyer and politician who was the third prime minister of Malaysia from 1976 to 1981.

 Early life, family and education

 Hussein Onn was born on 12 February 1922 in Johor Bahru to an aristocratic family.
 His father, Onn Jaafar (1895–1962) was a pioneer of early Malay nationalism and helped found the United Malays National Organisation (UMNO), serving as its inaugural president.
 His mother was Halimah Hussein (1900–1988).
 Hussein's grandfather, Jaafar Haji Muhammad, was the first Menteri Besar of Johor, or Chief Minister, while his grandmother, Rogayah Hanim, is generally understood to have come from the Caucasus region of the Ottoman Empire.
 She was likely presented as a concubine (see Circassian beauties) by the Ottoman court to the Sultan of Johor, but her exact origins are unclear.
 (Note: Though Hussein ordered an investigation into Rogayah's heritage, its findings have never been made public.
 Hussein's brother Jaafar believes that she may have come from a region of the Caucasus such as Georgia or Circassia, or was perhaps a Russian Muslim.
 His sister Azizah has referred to Rogayah as a Turk, while the al-Attas family has claimed she had no Turkish heritage.)
 Through Rogayah, Hussein is also cousin to academics Ungku Abdul Aziz, Syed Hussein Alatas, and Syed Muhammad Naquib al-Attas.

-Hussein married Suhailah Noah, a daughter of first Speaker of the Dewan Rakyat Mohamed Noah Omar, in 1948.
+In 1948, Hussein married Suhailah Noah, a daughter of first Speaker of the Dewan Rakyat Mohamed Noah Omar.
 Abdul Razak Hussein was his brother-in-law by virtue of his marriage to another of Mohamed Noah's daughters, Rahah Noah.